tanggengyan/tanggengyan.github.io/experience.md

 ## Awards & Honors

-- **Calgary Images of Research Competition**, University of Calgary
+- **UCalgary Images of Research Competition**, University of Calgary
   *Feb 2026* — Ranked second
 - **Werklund Doctoral Scholarship**, University of Calgary
   *Jul 2025* — Selected as one of only two doctoral students at the faculty level